klauer/epics-sumo-mirror/doc/examples.rst

 We assume that the name of our :term:`build` should be "MLS-01"::

-  sumo-db --nolock -c $APPDIR/sumo-db.config distribution | sumo-build --partialdb - new MLS-01
+  sumo-build -c $APPDIR/sumo-build.config --maxstate unstable --buildtag MLS-01 new

-The first part of the command line creates a definition of all :term:`modules` in form of a :term:`partialdb`.
-We do not save this as a file but pass it directly to sumo-build. sumo-build checks out the sources of all additional :term:`modules` needed, creates a new entry in the :term:`builddb` database and creates a makefile.
+The list of :term:`modules` is taken from file $APPDIR/sumo-build.config.
+The program creates a collection of all :term:`modules` needed, checks out the sources of all :term:`modules`, creates a new entry in the :term:`builddb` database, creates a makefile and calls make.

 After a successful build, we mark the :term:`build` with :term:`state` "stable"::